 When thinking about improving PDP SEO, it’s important to understand how consumers search before bidding on category search terms.
 Consumers are more likely to search for a specific type of product over a singular brand, so it is beneficial to include broad category search terms to increase your PDP SEO.

 E-commerce shoppers tend to skim webpages, so skip the fluffy language and wordy PDP copy to cut straight to the chase: What is the product, what does it do, what are its benefits and what options are available?

 Images are another way to quickly and effectively convey essential product information to e-commerce consumers — as long as you use the right pictures.
 The photo gallery of a product should include different angles of the product, the product in use to provide a sense of scale, close-ups of any product details and color variations.
 Video tutorials for set up, proper usage, maintenance or cleaning of the product are also valuable to users.

 Let Customer Reviews Shine

-To learn more about products, 95 percent of users rely on customer reviews, according to a UX study by the Baymard Institute.
+To learn more about products, 95 percent of e-commerce users rely on customer reviews, according to a UX study by the Baymard Institute.
 But just having customer reviews available isn’t enough.
 As a best practice, a ratings distribution summary should be shown graphically on the page.
 Using a system of points or stars, allow users to filter reviews to home in on why some customers loved the product, while others felt it didn’t meet their expectations.
 Until a product has received an adequate sample size of reviews, it’s best to hide the ratings distribution summary since it can easily be skewed by only a handful of respondents.

 Don’t Forget to Cross-Sell